- New Regulations on Entry to Thailand & Application for Certificate of Entry (from 1 July 2020)

 (6) Cargo flights;

-(7) Passengers flights carrying certain categories of persons permitted to enter Thailand (see Point 2 below).
+(7) Passengers flights carrying certain categories of persons permitted to enter Thailand.

 Non-Thai nationals who are permitted to enter Thailand must present the following documents at check-in counter in the country of origin and at immigration control in Thailand:

-- Certificate of Entry issued by the Embassy (see below for application process)
+- Certificate of Entry (COE) issued by the Embassy (see application process below)

 - Valid visa or re-entry permit (for visa application process, please refer to https://thaiembassy.at/en/consular-services.html)

-- Health insurance policy which covers treatment and medical expenses in relation to COVID-19, with a minimum coverage of 100,000 USD (except for diplomats and representatives of foreign governments or international organisations)
+- Health insurance policy which covers treatment and medical expenses in relation to COVID-19, with a minimum coverage of 100,000 USD (except for diplomats and representatives of foreign governments or international organizations) Travellers are advised to purchase their health insurance which meets Thailand's entry criteria here: http://covid19.tgia.org/

 - Medical Certificate with a laboratory result indicating that COVID-19 is not detected, using RT-PCR method, which has been certified or issued no more than 72 hours before departure

-- Fit to Fly Health Certificate, which has been certified or issued no more than 72 hours before travelling
+- Fit to Fly Health Certificate, which has been certified or issued no more than 72 hours before departure

-- Confirmation of Alternative State Quarantine (ASQ) hotel booking for a 14-day quarantine (more information below)
+- Confirmation of Alternative State Quarantine (ASQ) hotel booking (or AHQ/OQ confirmation) for a 14-day quarantine

 **The travellers should avoid crowded or high-risk places at least 14 days before travelling to Thailand and they must wear masks while travelling**

-Non-Thai nationals who resides in Austria, Slovakia, or Slovenia, may apply for a Certificate of Entry with the Royal Thai Embassy in Vienna.
-Those residing in other countries should make their applications with their respective Royal Thai Embassies.
+Non-Thai nationals who resides in Austria, Slovakia, or Slovenia, may apply for a Certificate of Entry (ONLINE) with the Royal Thai Embassy in Vienna.
+Those residing in other countries should submit their applications with their respective Royal Thai Embassies.

 To apply, please:

-- Prepare documents in accordance with the checklist of required documents (download the checklist HERE)
+(1) Prepare documents in accordance with the checklist of required documents HERE

-- Complete an online application form via the follow link: https://forms.gle/HiHvt3aoXvCLiYtU8
+(2) Complete an online application form via https://forms.gle/HiHvt3aoXvCLiYtU8

 - You will be informed of the outcome of the application by email.